radext-wg/draft-ietf-radext-tls-psk/draft-ietf-radext-tls-psk.md

 RADIUS systems implementing TLS-PSK MUST support identities as per {{RFC4279}} Section 5.3, and MUST enable configuring TLS-PSK identities in management interfaces as per {{RFC4279}} Section 5.4.

 The historic methods of signing RADIUS packets have not yet been cracked, but they are believed to be much less secure than modern TLS.
-Theregore, when a RADIUS shared secret is used to sign RADIUS/UDP or RADIUS/TCP packets, that shared secret MUST NOT be used with TLS-PSK.
+Therefore, when a RADIUS shared secret is used to sign RADIUS/UDP or RADIUS/TCP packets, that shared secret MUST NOT be used with TLS-PSK.
 If the secrets were to be reused, then an attack on historic RADIUS cryptography could be trivially leveraged to decrypt TLS-PSK sessions.
 Therefore in order to prevent confusion between shared secrets and TLS-PSKs, management interfaces and APIs need to label PSK fields as "PSK" or "TLS-PSK", rather than as "shared secret".

 With TLS-PSK, RADIUS/TLS clients MUST permit the configuration of a RADIUS server IP address or host name, because dynamic server lookups {{RFC7585}} can only be used if servers use certificates.